Skip to Main Content

 WIC considers findings and recommendations of WIC referrals to be confidential and declines to share information regarding individual referral findings.
 WIC has agreed to share aggregate data pending clarification regarding confidentiality from the Department of Agriculture.
 Until clarification is made, primary care physicians (PCPs) should encourage members to inform PCPs of the outcome of their WIC visits, thereby allowing PCPs to provide appropriate and consistent follow-up and documentation of the outcome of the referral.

-The Health Net Medi-Cal Public Programs Coordination Department negotiates a memorandum of understanding (MOU) with local Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) agencies to ensure coordination and communication between Health Net and the WIC agency.
-Health Net's public programs administrators also work with WIC agency liaisons to resolve any conflicts that might arise between the WIC agency and a Health Net provider or Health Net.
+The Health Net Medi-Cal County Relations/Service Coordination Department negotiates a memorandum of understanding (MOU) with local Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) agencies to ensure coordination and communication between Health Net and the WIC agency.
+Health Net's County Relations/Service Coordination administrators also work with WIC agency liaisons to resolve any conflicts that might arise between the WIC agency and a Health Net provider or Health Net.

 Referrals to WIC